Study structure

 - Free project

 Students can set their own individual study profile.
-At least one module must be taken.
-A maximum of five modules can be taken:
+At least one module must be taken, a maximum of five modules can be taken.
+The modules come from different subject areas and can be found in the current module handbook.

 In individual, often practice-oriented seminars, special aspects of organic farming and related disciplines as well as methods and languages are developed during the course of study, e.g. soil science exercises, wildlife education, poultry feeding or technical English.